Amy Lawton

 Amy Rose Lawton (born 19 January 2002) is an Australian field hockey player.

 Personal life

-Amy Lawton was born in Worthing, England before relocating to Emerald, Victoria at the age of 7 with her parents and younger sister.
+Amy Lawton was born in Worthing, England before relocating to Emerald, Victoria at the age of 7 with her parents and younger sister, Josie.

 She began playing hockey at nine years of age for her local club Casey, before moving to Cheltenham-based Southern United Hockey Club two years later.
 As well as hockey, Lawton also plays soccer and competes in triathlons, and has made representative teams for Victoria in all three sports.

 Lawton is a current scholarship holder at the Victorian Institute of Sport.